 Yoga is totally inclusive and beneficial for all and complements any belief system or faith.
 There are many types of yoga.
 Each of the teachers at Yoga Rotorua has their own unique style.

 What does it cost to come to a class at Yoga Rotorua and do I need to register beforehand?

-The cost for classes at Yoga Rotorua varies from $10-$20 per class depending on the teacher and whether you purchase a concession.
+The cost of a casual (drop-in) class is $20 per person for all teachers.
+Concessions/term courses cost from $12-$20 per class depending on the teacher.
 We are happy to take casual students in our yoga classes, but it is great if you can let us know before you come so we can welcome you to the class and make sure that there is enough space.
 Just drop the teacher an email to let them know which class you will be coming to.

 How should I prepare for a yoga class?

 There are a few simple things that you need to know before coming along to a yoga class...

 There have been some media reports about the risks of getting injured from doing yoga.
 In reality the risk of injury is low, provided that you follow these guidelines: